Can I import a manuscript I wrote elsewhere?

 - Make sure the file opens correctly on your device

-- Remove any password protection
+- Remove password protection

-- Simplify unusual Word formatting
+- Simplify unusual formatting, where possible

 - Refresh the page and try again